magento/merchdocs/src/sales/credit-memo-create.md

 ![]({% link images/images/config-payment-methods-braintree-payment-action-authorize-capture.png %}){: .zoom}
 _Payment Action Setting_

+{: .edition-ee }
-{% if "Default.EE-B2B" contains site.edition %}If you create a credit memo for an order that includes gift options, the refund for the gift wrapping and/or printed card appears in the Refund Totals section of the credit memo.
+If you create a credit memo for an order that includes gift options, the refund for the gift wrapping and/or printed card appears in the Refund Totals section of the credit memo.
 To exclude these costs from the amount to be refunded, enter the amount as an Adjustment Fee.
-If multiple credit memos are issued for the same order, the refund for gift options appears in only the first credit memo.{% endif %}
+If multiple credit memos are issued for the same order, the refund for gift options appears in only the first credit memo.

 {:.bs-callout-info}
 If using [Vertex Cloud]({% link tax/vertex.md %}), see the [Vertex Settings]({% link configuration/sales/tax.md %}) configuration section for information about issuing refunds for sales orders that are invoiced when the status is either `Suspected Fraud` or `Canceled`.